 After you’ve put in a solid effort to make sure your pool is up to scratch for the swimming season, it’d be a shame to let it go to ruin so easily.
 Thankfully, once your pool has had a thorough once-over, it’s pretty easy to maintain for the rest of the summer.

 Every week, remove debris with a pool scoop, vacuum pool surfaces, and clean the filter.
 Test the water balance daily during high bathing loads and weekly religiously.
-Thankfully, with the variety of pool equipment out there today, you’ll find your workload decreased significantly if you invest in high quality pool equipment, such as an automatic robotic pool cleaner that scrubs surfaces for you!
+Thankfully, with the variety of pool equipment out there today, you’ll find your workload decreased significantly if you invest in high quality pool equipment, like the Zodiac TX30 Tornax Robotic Pool cleaner that scrubs surfaces for you!

 Not sure how to manually vacuum your pool?
 Not to worry!
 We've got a step-by-step guide right here.